mbrooker/mbrooker-blog/_posts/2023-05-10-open-closed.md

 2. <a name="foot2"></a> For more on the importance of $\rho$ see [Latency Sneaks Up on You](https://brooker.co.za/blog/2021/08/05/utilization.html)
 3. <a name="foot3"></a> [On Coordinated Omission](https://www.scylladb.com/2021/04/22/on-coordinated-omission/) by Ivan Prisyazhynyy is a good introduction.
 4. <a name="foot4"></a> For a more general look at retry-related problems, and one solution, check out [Fixing retries with token buckets and circuit breakers](https://brooker.co.za/blog/2022/02/28/retries.html)
-4. <a name="foot5"></a> One of the best decisions we made early on in building AWS Lambda was to make *concurrency* the unit of scaling rather than *arrival rate*.
+5. <a name="foot5"></a> One of the best decisions we made early on in building AWS Lambda was to make *concurrency* the unit of scaling rather than *arrival rate*.
 This makes it significantly easier both for the provider and the customer to avoid congestive collapse behaviors in their systems.
+The way Lambda uses concurrency is [describe in the documentation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-concurrency.html).
+6. <a name="foot6"></a> These results were generate with a [simple simulation](https://brooker.co.za/blog/2022/04/11/simulation.html).
+If you would like to check my work, the simulator code that generated these results is [available on Github](https://github.com/mbrooker/simulator_example/tree/main/omission).
+The code is less than 200 lines of Python, and should be accessible without any knowledge of queue theory.